Provenance

 Definition

 As AI reduces the cost of generating code to near-zero, the value of software shifts from the volume of lines produced to its accountability.
-Code that appears magically (“vibe coding”) without clear direction has low provenance and acts as a liability.
+Code that appears without clear direction has low provenance and acts as a liability.
 Code that results from specific human intent, articulated in a Spec and verified by a Gate, has high provenance.

-- Attention is Finite: Human bandwidth to verify and steer is the bottleneck.
+- Attention is Finite.
+Human bandwidth to verify and steer is the bottleneck.

 “When one gets that big pull request (PR) on an open source repository, irrespective of its quality, if it is handwritten by a human, there is an intrinsic value and empathy for the human time and effort that is likely ascribed to it… That is what makes that code ‘expensive’ and not cheap.” — Kailash Nadh